 Co-op: how to take a co-op semester.

-1. How many semesters do you have remaining at Tech, on campus?
-Determines which course number to register in.
+How many semesters do you have remaining at Tech, on campus?
+This will determine which course number to register in.
+Then, find the section number and CRN on the Schedule of Classes.

 BMSE – Blue Marble Security – Dr. Glen Archer, EERC 629